Spain at a Glance

 - Be punctual, but do expect to wait 15–20 minutes for the arrival of others.

-- Dress conservatively as neat clothing is important.
+- Dress conservatively in neat clothing.

 - Do not boast about your success.
 Humility is considered a virtue.